ethereum-optimism/specs/specs/experimental/l2-blob.md

 2. Both the calldata and BLOBs in L2 use Alt-DA.
 3. L2 Calldata uses L1 on-chain DA, while L2 BLOBs use Alt-DA.

-The third option, referred to as a “hybrid DA L2”, combines the best features of different DA solutions.
-This allows users and applications to choose between on-chain and alt DA for different types of transactions within the same network.
+The third option, referred to as a “hybrid DA Layer 2”, combines the best features of different DA solutions.
+This allows users and applications to choose between on-chain DA and alt-DA for different types of transactions within the same network.
 Specifically, users can upload and store non-financial data at a very low cost using Alt-DA, while still conducting critical financial transactions using on-chain DA.
 In some cases, these two types of transactions may even occur within the same application.
 For example, users might use a platform like Twitter primarily for social networking, while also sending payments to other users.

 The following diagram illustrates the transaction data flow for a hybrid L2:
 ```mermaid